kevuhlig/SphinxFeatures/External Links.rst

 .. __: http://www.python.org

 Python is `my favourite programming language`__.
-This link is using intermediary.
+This link is using an intermediary.
 Check the source code.

 .. _intermediary: http://www.python.org